Note Taking/Lecture Capture

 - Personal Recording Device: Use of recording device of your choice to record your classes: laptop, digital recorder, cell phone, etc.

 - SmartPen: Use of SmartPen to record classes and ability to return to a particular part of lecture at the touch of the pen.
-Check out this brief demo to determine if this option works for you (Available for loan from AACE, or you may purchase your own)
+(Available for loan from AACE, or you may purchase your own)

 - Sonocent Software: Use this software to record classes on your laptop, typing in your own notes adjacent to the recording, and syncing with any PowerPoint slides provided by your instructor.
 Check out this brief demo to help you decide if Sonocent is right for you.
 (AACE would assign a Sonocent license to you and provide software training,